Top 10 Things To Do in Olympic National Park, Washington

 Flickr/LDELD

-The reason Ruby Beach was given such a name is because there are red crystals in the sand—so you can imagine how beautiful this beach is when the sun starts to set.
-Additionally, being that Ruby Beach is located at the northernmost point, it has a fair amount of driftwood and sea stacks.
-Both Ruby Beach and Kalaloch Beach are home to nesting birds, such as tufted puffins and common murres.
-If you’re lucky, you might see these birds roosting amongst the rocky cliffs.
+Ruby Beach was given such a name because there are red crystals in the sand—so you can imagine how beautiful this beach is when the sun starts to set.
+Additionally, Ruby Beach is located at the northernmost point, with a fair amount of driftwood and sea stacks.
+Ruby Beach and Kalaloch Beach are home to nesting birds, such as tufted puffins and common murres.
+You might see these birds roosting amongst the rocky cliffs if you're lucky.

 Address: Olympic National Park, WA